2024

 Pennine Care NHS Trust

-Concerns summary A patient was denied crucial talking therapies due to conflicting "stability" criteria between mental health services, a policy unknown to the referring team.
+Concerns summary (AI summary) A patient was denied crucial talking therapies due to conflicting "stability" criteria between mental health services, a policy unknown to the referring team.
 This systemic lack of shared understanding creates a risk of future deaths.

 All Responded